-Select a facility based on management philosophy
+Select a care facility based on management philosophy

 Having a high staff-to-resident ratio is important, as is census, because these facts point to the facility’s track record in meeting residents’ needs.
 But you should also try to make an appointment for a chat with the facility director.
-You’ll find out immediately how assessable the director will be in the future when you need to resolve problems and discuss your loved one’s care.
+You’ll find out immediately how accessible the director will be in the future when you need to resolve problems and discuss your loved one’s care.

 If you succeed, one question you want to be sure to ask is how to coordinate in-house services and outside providers.
 If the director is resistant, you’ll know that his or her management philosophy is one of proprietorship rather than assistance (see my blog titled ‘That Care Facility – Hotel or Home?’).
-More so than in many other businesses, the attitude of the person in charge of a care facility trickles down and affects the attitude of every person on staff, right down to the part-time weekend caregivers.
+More so than in many other businesses, the attitude of the person in charge of a care facility trickles down and affects the attitude of every person on staff, right down to the part-time, weekend caregivers.
 You want a facility where all staff members see themselves as being there to assist you in making your loved one’s life as fulfilled and comfortable as possible.

 Become a fly on the wall

-The only way you can truly know whether a facility will be a caring and supportive place for residents is to spend time there yourself.
+The only way you can truly know whether a memory care facility will be a caring and supportive place for residents is to spend time there yourself.
 If you haven’t chosen the facility yet, make unannounced visits to your possible choices before breakfast and stay for the meal.
 You’ll see the staff at a critical time: when almost every resident needs to be helped through their morning routine and to breakfast.
 Drop by in the evening and on weekends.
 You’ll see the part-time, less experienced staff in action.
 Spend time just sitting in the common areas and when staff ask you if they can help you, say you’re waiting for someone, or resting your feet, or checking email.
 If they are uncomfortable with visitors, you’ll know that family and friends would have a limited welcome if your loved one moved in.